The Gamblerโs Fallacy

 The AGCO found that the operator committed several serious violations, including:

-- Failure to enforce limits: The operator did not enforce a mandatory 24-hour cooling-off period after the player tried to set a deposit limit.
+Not enforcing a mandatory 24-hour cooling-off period after the player tried to set a deposit limit.

 This case sets a clear precedent: operators cannot simply stand by while a player self-destructs financially.
 They have an affirmative obligation to act.
 When they fail to do so, they are breaching their duty of care and can be held liable for the resulting damages.